 SystemVerilog is an HDL that is a superset of Verilog with additional features.
-This includes object-oriented features, the ability to specify testbenches, and more flexible syntax.1
+This includes object-oriented features, the ability to specify testbenches, and more flexible and expressive syntax.
+It is to Verilog what C++ is to C.

 Language features